The All-Electric Peugeot e-208 Hatchback: The Complete Guide For India

 Plug-in hybrid electric vehicles (PHEVs) differ from battery-electric vehicles (BEVs), in that, PHEVs use both a conventional internal combustion engine (ICE) and an electric engine for propulsion.
 Plug-in hybrid vehicles combine the advantages of electric driving and internal combustion engine driving.

-On shorter distances, the PHEV uses the electric mode to drive emission-free, using the on-board EV battery and regenerative braking.
-For longer distances, the plug-in hybrid electric vehicles switches to using the internal combustion engine.
 With a PHEV, the vehicle can cost as little Rs 50 per 100 kilometres to drive on e-mode, without any tailpipe pollution, and also be driven long-distances, without the fear of range anxiety!
 Most PHEVs have an EV battery of up to 15 kWh and can achieve a zero-emission electric range of up to 50 kilometres.
-No wonder PHEVs are fast becoming popular globally, with much potential or India.
-Like a BEV, the plug-in hybrid electric vehicle is charged by using an external power source (EV charging point) for charging.

 PHEVs are suitable for those that drive long-distances on a regular basis but want to lower the negative environmental impact from tailpipe pollution.
 PHEVs are also suitable for those individuals and families that are seeking to save money by taking advantage of electric driving.
 The Volvo XC40 PHEV and the Volkswagen Golf 8 are good examples of PHEVs.